Community Wealth Building in Islington

 - Islington is one of London’s wealthiest boroughs, yet a quarter of children live in poverty.

-- Islington’s “Tech City” has flourished in recent years, but economic growth led by local tech, digital and design-led sectors has not “trickled-down” into positive economic outcomes for local residents.
+- The Borough’s tech, digital and design-led sectors have flourished in recent years, but this growth has not “trickled-down” into positive economic outcomes for local residents.
 Further, the benefits of growth in these particular sectors tend to exclude BAME communities and working-class residents.

 Community wealth building in Islington